-English uses stress and intonation to shape meaning, highlight information, and convey attitude.
-This guide focuses on key patterns for learners to practice.
+English stress and intonation shape meaning and naturalness, so this guide focuses on key principles and patterns that learners can notice and practice.

 Stress